videojs/video.js/docs/guides/tracks.md

 This is a helper method to get a list of all the tracks that were created from `track` elements or that were added to the player by the `addRemoteTextTrack` method.
 All these tracks are removeable from the player, where-as not all tracks from `player.textTracks()` are necessarily removeable.

 ### `player.remoteTextTrackEls() -> HTMLTrackElementList`
-Another helper method, this is a list of all the `track` elements associates with the player.
+Another helper method, this is a list of all the `track` elements associated with the player.
 Both emulated or otherwise.

 ### `player.addTextTrack(String kind, [String label [, String language]]) -> TextTrack`
 This is based on the [w3c spec API](http://www.w3.org/html/wg/drafts/html/master/embedded-content-0.html#dom-media-addtexttrack) and when given a kind and an optional label and language, will create a new text track for you to use.